Senior Food Box Program

 Senior Interested in Participating?

-Seniors should fill out the self-certification form and submit it to PDA via email at email@example.com. using the subject line "SENIOR FOOD BOX APPLICATION."
+Seniors may also instead fill out the self-certification form and submit it to PDA via email at email@example.com. using the subject line "SENIOR FOOD BOX APPLICATION."
 PDA will then route the application to the appropriate food bank providing service in the applicant's county of residence.

 Refer to the Income Eligibility Guidelines.